 As explained in section 3.1, mobile money services are 'two-sided platforms' - they bring together users and agents to create value for each group.
 Agents are the direct human interface of mobile money with the customer, and agent networks are the backbone of the service for cash-in and cash-out transactions, as well as often assisting with transfers and payments.
-An extensive agent network is thus centrally important to mobile financial services, just as it is for prepaid telecommunication services.
+An extensive agent network is thus centrally important to mobile financial services, just as it is for prepaid telecommunications services.

-Agents are responsible for more than 90 per cent of cash-in and cash-out transactions (ATMs and bank branches make up the remainder), illustrating how indispensable they are to mobile money services.
+Agents are responsible for more than 90% of cash-in and cash-out transactions (ATMs and bank branches make up the remainder), illustrating how indispensable they are to mobile money services.
 They compete with bank branches and ATMs for cash-in, cash-out and other transactions, but do not have the same capital investment costs.
 They can provide a variety of services in addition to cash-in and cash-out, such as account opening, bill payments, assistance with remittances, G2P payments, insurance, airtime top-up and credit.
 Innovation at the agent level is important in developing the variety of services available to the population.

 Agents present by far the largest operating cost of a typical mobile money provider.
-In addition to agent recruitment and training, it has been estimated that the largest 10 mobile money providers pay on average 54.4 per cent of revenues in agent commissions for customer registrations and cash-in and cash-out transactions.
-Commissions in the first year or two can exceed 350 per cent of revenue given the need to sign up customers.56
+In addition to agent recruitment and training, it has been estimated that the largest 10 mobile money providers pay on average 54.4% of revenues in agent commissions for customer